 | 5 Apr | Sun | Weekend (also Ching Ming, substituted) |

-No leave required — 5 consecutive non-working days.
-This is 2026's best natural break.
-Take 3 days leave (Wed 8 – Fri 10 April) for a 10-day break through Sunday 12 April.
+The best free break of the year.
+Five consecutive days off without touching your leave balance.
+Take 3 days leave (Wed 8 – Fri 10 April) and you get a 10-day break through Sunday 12 April.

 | Date | Day | Status |